FortiGate

 Description

-This article describes a change in behavior of the 'set tie-break fib-best-match' option that has been extended to consider only the best routes.
+This article describes a change in the behavior of the 'set tie-break fib-best-match' option that has been extended to consider only the best routes.

 In SD-WAN service rules, if the 'set default' and 'set gateway' options are disabled, a FIB lookup will occur based on the destination IP address.
-If there is a FIB match, and the interface is an SD-WAN member, the next SD-WAN service rule will not be checked, even if this FIB match is not the best.
+If there is an FIB match, and the interface is an SD-WAN member, the next SD-WAN service rule will not be checked, even if this FIB match is not the best.

 ydong01_2-1669179591500.png